SouthFrank/Note_Taking/WebDev/Modules, npm, Bundlers, Transpilers/ES6 Module.md

 ![[Pasted image 20231119100703.png]]
 Now we have webpack and webpack-cli installed as packages in the `node_modules` folder.
 You can use webpack-cli from the command line as follows:
 ![[Pasted image 20231119114237.png]]
-This command will run the webpack tool that was installed in the `node_modules` folder, start with the index.js file, fine any `require` statements, and replace them with the appropriate code to create a single output file (which by default is `dist/main.js`).
+This command will run the webpack tool that was installed in the `node_modules` folder, start with the index.js file, find any `require` statements, and replace them with the appropriate code to create a single output file (which by default is `dist/main.js`).
 The `--mode=development` argument is to keep the JavaScript readable for developers, as opposed to a minified output with the argument `--mode=production`.

 Now that we have webpack's `dist/main.js` output, we are going to use it instead of `index.js` in the browser, as it contains invalid require statements.
 This would be reflect in the `index.html` file as follow:
 ![[Pasted image 20231119114845.png]]